 Then you need to cover the green grass at the bottom of the image.
 To do this, you can choose a picture of a grass field.

 Use the Soft Light mode.
 Place this texture on the grass and set the desired layer mode.
 Select the bottom grass layer and make the inversion selection (Ctrl + Alt + I)on the active layer with the texture and remove the excess texture from the edges of our grass.

 17. The Finer Details & Elements

-Also something on the parts of the facades under the windows and around the doors you need to add some shadow.
-To do this chose the Dodge Tool, strength 40%, size about 100 (but with the scroll wheel on the Wacom tablet you can increase and decrease the size of the brush as needed).
-Darken the areas under the windows and using a small brush around them.
+Also, some things on the parts of the facades under the windows and around the doors will need some shadow.
+To do this, choose the Dodge Tool, strength 40%, size about 100 (but with the scroll wheel on the Wacom tablet you can increase and decrease the size of the brush as needed).
+Darken the areas under the windows, using a small brush around them.
 This is necessary to be done to make our image look more natural.

 You also need to draw door handles.
-For this select the Burn Tool to draw a dark circle on a door and with the Finger Tool correct its shape to achieve the shape of the handle.
-And on the door of the top house draw a keyhole in the same way as the handle.
+For this, select the Burn Tool to draw a dark circle on a door and, with the Finger Tool, correct its shape to achieve the shape of the handle.
+On the door of the top house draw a keyhole in the same way as the handle.

 18. Texturing the Entire Image

 To do this, open the monochrome texture of fine grass (grass from the golf course would be ideal) and place it above all the layers, switching to the Soft Light mode.
 Frame the picture a little bit and select the very first layer - the background.
 Its top part could be darkened.
 For this use the Burn Tool with the value of 50% and the size of approximately 2300.

 You also need to brighten the orange sky on the horizon.
 To do this, use the Lasso tool to select a large area and copy it to a new layer.
 Switch to the Overlay mode.
 Using a soft big-sized Eraser erase the top boarders of this layer.
 In the end, we get a bright sunrise or sunset, depends on your preferences.
 Merge these two layers into one.